j-r-jones/optsearch/README.md

 # OptSearch

-Search for the (an) optimal set of compiler flags for a given program and compiler.
+Search for an optimal set of compiler flags for a given program and compiler.
 Config files are supplied in YAML format, and should contain a number of useful settings.
 These include the parameters and flags used to control optimisations of the compiler, which compiler is being used, and how to run